t-chx/blog/_posts/2015-08-31-desktop-editor.md

 Thanks to automatic updates, you'll always have the best and latest features on all platforms: Windows, Mac, Linux and the web.

-Moving forward, all new features available in the web editor will also be available on the desktop.
+All new features available in the web editor will also be available on the desktop.

 ## Moving forward

 A lot of work in this release went into improving our build and development process so shipping new releases takes no more than a couple of minutes.

 This will allow us to iterate quickly for future releases and get awesome features in your hands ASAP.

+You can read more about the editor [here](https://www.gitbook.com/editor).